-Tales of Ghost Ships have been crossing the world’s oceans as long as sailors have.
-Sometimes these eerie tales whisper of phantom ships, harbingers of doom, while other ghost ships are very real vessels that inexplicably sail the seas long after the crew have mysteriously (and often tragically) died or disappeared.
+Tales of ghost ships have been crossing the world’s oceans as long as sailors have.
+Sometimes these eerie tales whisper of phantom ships, harbingers of doom, while others speak of real stories where vessels have inexplicably sail the seas long after the crew have mysteriously died or disappeared.

 1. Flying Dutchman

 There are dozens of legends about this mythical ship and her crew-of- the-dead who are doomed to sail the seas until Judgment Day.
 It’s said that the ship’s captain made a deal with the devil and became famous for his ability to make the passage between Holland and Java in impossibly good time.
 Sure they could outrun capture, the crew eventually committed a terrible crime (although some versions claim they became infected with the plague) and the vessel was prohibited from entering port.
 Undaunted by denial of entry and confident in his ability to sail through at record speed, the captain attempted to round the Cape of Good Hope during a terrible storm.

 When the frightened crew begged the captain to seek safe harbor, the captain swore into the wind that he and his crew would round the Cape “if he had to beat about the waves until Judgment Day.”
 The ship foundered in the storm and all aboard perished.
 But true to the captain’s word, Flying Dutchman continues to sail the seas with her damned crew still trying to complete her ill-fated passage.